Part-Time

 The Application Process

-These documents can be uploaded to https://upload.itb.ie or posted to the below address:
+Transcripts and supporting documents can be posted to the below address:

 The Admissions Office